pillious/remarkable2-backup-generator/README.md

 To automate the entire backup process, make sure to set up passwordless SSH into your Remarkable ([Resources](#resources)).

+Intersted in backing up your notebooks as PDFs?
+Check out [RM2 PDF downloader](https://github.com/pillious/remarkable2-pdf-downloader)

 ## Requirements

 1. Have Golang installed.
 2. Have the rsync tool available in your terminal (use WSL if you're using Windows).
-3. Make sure you can SSH into your Remarkable.
+3. Make sure you can SSH into your Remarkable ([Guide](https://remarkable.jms1.info/info/ssh.html)).

 ## Tool Usage